 Students across neurology, engineering, design, and entrepreneurship were eager for a shared platform to collaborate, innovate, and learn from one another.
 HAND was created to encourage partnerships between students, clinicians, engineers, and community organizations to advance education, innovation, and equity in neurological care.

-Now in 2026, HAND has grown into a dynamic, multidisciplinary organization spanning education, outreach, innovation, and clinical exposure:
+Now in 2026, HAND has grown into a dynamic, multidisciplinary organization spanning both UCLA's undergraduate and medical student communities, with alumni pursuing careers across medicine, research, biotechnology, and entrepreneurship.

 Pursuing careers in medicine, research, biotechnology, public health, and engineering